-- □ For big formations it is given to use all compulsory elements for both pieces of equipment (in the case of BAT and POM you have to use all compulsory elements from the area BAT and all compulsory elements from the area POM; in the case for FLAG and POM equipment you have to use all compulsory elements from the area FLAG and all compulsory elements from the area BAT and all compulsory elements from the area BAT and all compulsory elements from the area FLAG). - □ Missing compulsory elements are penalised-0,40 point for each missing element...
+- □ For big formations it is given to use all compulsory elements for both pieces of equipment (in the case of BAT and POM you have to use all compulsory elements from the area BAT and all compulsory elements from the area POM; in the case for FLAG and POM equipment you have to use all compulsory elements from the area FLAG and all compulsory elements from the area POM; in the case for BAT and FLAG equipment you have to use all compulsory elements from the area BAT and all compulsory elements from the area FLAG). - □ Missing compulsory elements are penalised- 0,40 point for each missing element...